 Cooperation across sectors

-The Ministry of Education, Arts and Culture (MoEAC) has been implementing the 2013 Sector Policy on Inclusive Education.
-An inter-ministerial, intra-ministerial and stakeholder collaboration on inclusive education, the Inclusive Education Steering Committee (IESC) is supposed to monitor the situation of vulnerable and marginalised groups and promote their education access, improve collaboration, information sharing and implementation.
+The Ministry of Education, Arts and Culture has been implementing the 2013 Sector Policy on Inclusive Education.
+An interministerial, intraministerial and stakeholder collaboration on inclusive education, the Inclusive Education Steering Committee is charged with monitoring the situation of vulnerable and marginalized groups, promoting their education access, and improving collaboration, information sharing and implementation.

 Cooperation across government levels

-In line with the Government’s Decentralisation Implementation Plan 2016-2021, the current ESP aims to enhance management of the decentralization function.
-Funding arrangements for inclusive education within national and decentralized structures are revised in line with the adoption of the Sector Policy on Inclusive Education, ensuring funds allocation to special education needs through Education Development Fund (EDF).
+In line with the government’s 2016–21 Decentralisation Implementation Plan, the current education strategic plan aims to enhance management of the decentralization function.
+Funding arrangements for inclusive education within national and decentralized structures are being revised in line with the adoption of the Sector Policy on Inclusive Education, ensuring fund allocation to special education needs through the Education Development Fund.

-In line with the aspirations of Vision 2030, Namibia developed with the support of UNICEF and the European Union the 2018 National Safe Schools Framework – Practical Guide for Building Safe Schools.
-Informed by the principle of inclusive education, the guide also contains a section on the establishment of minimum standards and norms for infrastructure and capacity at state schools.
-It sets among basic indicators the buildings and facilities are accessible to all, including persons with a disability as well as equipped with water and sanitation facilities.
+In line with the aspirations of Vision 2030, Namibia developed, with the support of UNICEF and the European Union, the 2018 National Safe Schools Framework, including its Practical Guide for Building Safe Schools.
+Informed by the principle of inclusive education, the guide contains a section on the establishment of minimum standards and norms for infrastructure and capacity at state schools.
+It sets among basic indicators that buildings and facilities are accessible to all, including persons with a disability, as well as equipped with water and sanitation facilities.

-The 2013 Sector Policy on Inclusive Education has led to the curricula review to make them more responsive to the principle of diversity, modifying and adapting subject content with suitable methodologies and materials.
-The 2018 Curriculum Framework for Inclusive Education: Supplementary to National Curriculum for Basic Education calls for a more responsive curriculum to all learners with special educational needs.
+The 2013 Sector Policy on Inclusive Education has led to a review of curricula to make them more responsive to the principle of diversity, modifying and adapting subject content with suitable methodologies and materials.
+The 2014 Curriculum Framework for Inclusive Education calls for a curriculum that is more responsive to all learners with special education needs.
 It aims to ensure consistency in the attainment and sustainability of the aims and objectives of the 2013 Sector Policy on Inclusive Education.
-The curriculum framework informed the development of syllabuses for the visually, intellectually and hearing impaired, as well as the development of Basic Pre-vocational Skills Courses offered in Resource Schools and Units.
-Examinations, learning assessment and progression are also redesigned in the light of learners’ diversity.
-In the same document it is mentioned that ‘The current curriculum advocates differentiation and learner-centred approaches.
+The curriculum framework informed the development of syllabuses for the visually, intellectually and hearing impaired, as well as the development of basic pre-vocational skills courses offered in resource schools and units.
+Examinations, learning assessment and progression are also redesigned in light of learners’ diversity.
+In the sector policy it is mentioned that: ‘The current curriculum advocates differentiation and learner-centred approaches.
 These approaches are powerful tools for inclusion.
-It is recommended that the curriculum training for teachers includes practical tips and orientations to help teachers to use the curriculum effectively to respond to a range of needs’.
+It is recommended that the curriculum training for teachers includes practical tips and orientations to help teachers to use the curriculum effectively to respond to a range of needs.’

-According to the 2018 assessment, ‘the curriculum and content of the training for teachers, therapists and social workers need to be developed with the participation and involvement of the Disability Sector (including OPDs), NGOs, parents, schools, the Ministry and consultants’. .
-Processes to ensure the deployment of paramedical staffs in special/resource schools has started and is expected to be desired in the next seven years.
+According to the 2018 assessment of the inclusive education policy, ‘the curriculum and content of the training for teachers, therapists and social workers need to be developed with the participation and involvement of the Disability Sector (including OPDs [organizations of persons with disabilities]), NGOs [non-government organizations], parents, schools, the Ministry and consultants’.
+Processes to ensure the deployment of paramedical staff in special/resource schools are under way.

 Ethnic and linguistic groups

 A new Language in Education Policy is expected to be developed to take Namibia’s diversity into account.
-Local language, iconic languages, Namibian Sign Language and the use of Braille are implemented and embraced in schools with learners with visual and hearing impairments.
+Local language, iconic languages, Namibian Sign Language and Braille are implemented and embraced in schools with learners with visual and hearing impairments.

-As pointed out in the Gender Policy 2010-2020, curricula, textbooks and all teaching and learning materials need to be free from gender-stereotyped references and illustrations at all levels of education.
+As pointed out in the 2010–20 National Gender Policy, curricula, textbooks and all teaching and learning materials need to be free from gender-stereotyped references and illustrations at all levels of education.

 Learning support materials and required supplementary instructional resources need to be reviewed in order to remove stigma and be suitable to support learners.
-The ESP also affirms the need to provide sufficient textbooks and other learning resources, including ICT, assistive technology for children with disabilities, and a conducive learning environment for the development of learners’ potential.
-Cultural diversity through local and communities’ arts and other social platforms is encouraged.
-During 2018-2019 and 2019-2020 financial years, the Ministry has spent a total of N$ 10 784 105,98 in assistive technology and equipment’s for children with disabilities.
+The education strategic plan also affirms the need to provide sufficient textbooks and other learning resources, including ICT, assistive technology for children with disabilities, and a conducive learning environment for the development of learners’ potential.
+Cultural diversity through local and community arts and other social platforms is encouraged.
+During the 2018–19 and 2019–20 financial years, the ministry spent more than NAD 10 million in assistive technology and equipment for children with disabilities.

-The principle of inclusion is expected to inform all teacher-training programmes.
-Educational Support Units established at tertiary education institutions provide continuous professional development courses or workshops on inclusive education practices, programme, development, implementation and monitoring.
+The principle of inclusion is expected to inform all teacher training programmes.
+Education support units established at tertiary education institutions provide continuous professional development courses or workshops on inclusive education practices, programmes, development, implementation and monitoring.

-Teachers hardship remote areas incentive called “teachers bush allowance” was introduced in 2007 to attract teachers to remote areas.
-The ESP 2017-2020 intends to strengthen incentives to attract qualified teachers to remote rural areas.
-In addition, the Gender Policy 2010-2020 encourages affirmative actions for the professional development of female educators, teachers and professors in order to take up managerial education roles.
+An incentive called the ‘bush allowance’ was introduced in 2007 to attract teachers to remote areas.
+The 2017–22 education strategic plan intends to strengthen incentives to attract qualified teachers to remote rural areas.
+In addition, the 2010–20 National Gender Policy encourages affirmative actions for the professional development of female educators, teachers and professors so that they can take up managerial education roles.

-The 2013 Sector Policy on Inclusive Education intends to provide schools with qualified paramedical staff, including occupational therapists, speech/language therapists, social workers, audiologists.
+The 2013 Sector Policy on Inclusive Education intends to provide schools with qualified paramedical staff, including occupational therapists, speech/language therapists, social workers and audiologists.
 It also commits to train support professionals, such as teacher assistants/facilitators, mobility and orientation instructors, interpreters, and specialized professionals in HIV and AIDS, early childhood development, gender-mainstreaming, counselling and school health.
-In addition, inclusive education specialists are expected to be trained and deployed in regional offices and at school with an advisory role together with advisory education teachers and/or officers with expertise in Inclusive Education practices.
-Particular attention has been paid to psychosocial support as integral school activity.
+In addition, inclusive education specialists are expected to be trained and deployed in regional offices and at school with an advisory role together with advisory education teachers and/or officers with expertise in inclusive education practices.
+Particular attention has been paid to psychosocial support as an integral school activity.

-The University of Namibia (UNAM) intends to to re-introduce Special needs education Diploma majoring in different disabilities.
-The Namibian Student Financial Assistance (NSFAF) is considering to funding paramedical staff, including occupational therapists, speech/language therapists, social workers, audiologists.
+The University of Namibia intends to re-introduce a special needs education diploma with majors in different disabilities.
+The Namibian Student Financial Assistance programme is considering funding paramedical staff, including occupational therapists, speech/language therapists, social workers and audiologists.

 Namibia provides annual education statistics, which report data on the number of learners with disabilities by type of disability by region and gender as well as the number of orphans and vulnerable children by region and gender.

-The 2013 Sector Policy on Inclusive education envisages a wider scope of data collection on educationally marginalized learners, along the production of qualitative and quantitative research and analysis on measuring progress and impact, and the collection of successful inclusive education practices.
-While the eighth strategy of the 2013 policy was to ‘develop a mechanism for monitoring and evaluating’, the 2018 assessment finds that reliable statistics are still lacking.
+The 2013 Sector Policy on Inclusive Education envisages a wider scope of data collection on educationally marginalized learners, along with the production of qualitative and quantitative research and analysis on measuring progress and impact and the collection of successful inclusive education practices.
+While the eighth strategy of the 2013 policy was to ‘develop a mechanism for monitoring and evaluating’, the 2018 assessment found that reliable statistics were still lacking.